AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The description of the pre-process workflow option has been updated to reflect product changes.
 [Read more](../../workflow/using/data-loading--file-.md)

-The Marketing Cloud Triggers technote has been updated.
+The Experience Cloud Triggers technote has been updated.
 [Read more](../../integrations/using/about-triggers.md)

 The list of error messages has been updated.
 [Read more](https://experienceleague.adobe.com/developer/campaign-errors/error_codes.html)